WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 In general, don't hyphenate words beginning with *pre-* such as *preexisting* and *preinstalled*, unless *pre-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

 For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).

+For word usage of specific terms, see [The American Heritage Dictionary](https://ahdictionary.com/).

 ## preceding